 The British Home in the mid -1920s was a dream, a big dream and brainchild of the Daughters of the British Empire in California, which became a reality after a hard struggle accumulating the money to purchase the first property which in turn, had taken a long search before finding the desired site for such an extraordinary enterprise.

-Today, two and a half acres of well-tended gardens and landscape surround five separate cottages, with their own charm and story to tell; each with its own tastefully decorated lounge, modern kitchen and individual en-suite bedrooms with private baths.
+Today, two and a half acres of well-tended gardens and landscape surround seven separate cottages, with their own charm and story to tell; each with its own tastefully decorated lounge, modern kitchen and individual en-suite bedrooms with private baths.
 These comfortable cottages also avail twenty-four hour assistance with Activities of Daily Living (ADL) and a LVN on site seven days a week.

 Accommodating all major social indoor events and daily food service, Armstrong Hall is centered comfortably between the Campus Green and Shaffer Fountain Patio.
 Upon receiving a bequest in 1953 from Miss Katherine Armstrong of Portland, Oregon the main dining room was build and the entire unit thereafter, was named Armstrong Hall.
 A wonderful gathering place for countless, memorable celebrations, Armstrong also becomes the happy refuge from inclement weather interrupting an elegant outdoor event, a cozy place indeed to enjoy your novel, your music, your puzzle, your friends.